ywang103-amd/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

 kernel launch).
 Note that this is a *different* conditional from our pointer assignment (to avoid combination of the two).

-Running Omniperf on this kernel reports:
+Running ROCm Compute Profiler on this kernel reports:

 .. code-block:: shell-session

-   $ omniperf analyze -p workloads/vmem/mi200/ --dispatch 4 -b 10.3 12.2.0 16.3.10 -n per_kernel
+   $ rocprof-compute analyze -p workloads/vmem/mi200/ --dispatch 4 -b 10.3 12.2.0 16.3.10 -n per_kernel
    <...>
    0. Top Stat
    ╒════╤══════════════════════════════════════════╤═════════╤═══════════╤════════════╤══════════════╤════════╕